 He disappeared for a few moments as the music filled the house, only to reappear in the hallway dressed in his long underwear, twirling and spinning to his heart’s content.
 I never laughed so hard in my life and still chuckle just thinking about it.
 I am literally LOLing right now.

-What I have taken away from this spectacle (and it was a sight to behold) is this: As a dad, you have to take advantage of times where you can make a fool of yourself for the benefit of your kids.
+What I have taken away from this spectacle (and it was a sight to behold) is this: As a dad, you have to take advantage of times when you can make a fool of yourself for the benefit of your kids.

-Growing up with three brothers, I didn’t have a lot of exposure to “girly” stuff so I am glad that as a father of daughters that I get to have tea parties and dress up with them.
+Growing up with three brothers, I didn’t have a lot of exposure to “girly” stuff so I am glad that as a father of daughters I get to have tea parties and dress up with them.
 For example, today we had a princess party and my 5-year-old told me I couldn’t come unless I was dressed like a princess.
 So I pop on a hot pink wig, boa feathers and a tiara.
 I think that I sufficiently fulfilled those requirements, don’t you think?

 A version of this first appeared on DadNCharge.